lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 .. note::

-   Job should be appended under gerrit-maven-stage
+   Job should appear under gerrit-maven-stage

 Example of a terse Jenkins job to call the global-jjb macro: